 - The Dog Bites Back: The FEARnet "Back to School" video has Sam kill a group of kids who bullied him at the bus stop.

-- Early-Bird Cameo: Over ten years before the film in the short film Season's Greetings.
+- Early-Bird Cameo: Over ten years before the film was made, he was the main character in a short film titled Season's Greetings.

 - Eldritch Abomination: ''Days of the Dead" takes him into this territory.